 However, hand paddles have their uses.
 They shouldn’t be seen as strengthening tools but as teaching tools to improve correct stroke mechanics.
-For example, in the freestyle stroke, you can use them to concentrate on the following focal points:
+For example, in front crawl, you can use them to concentrate on the following focal points:

 - To feel how to correctly pierce the water with a flat hand during the recovery.